-The ancient and enigmatic constructions of ancient Egypt
+The ancient and enigmatic constructions of Ancient Egypt

 Introduction to Pyramid Fields of Giza

 Memphis, located in Egypt, was the capital of the Old Kingdom and today contains numerous ancient monuments.
 Some of its highlights include rock tombs, temples, pyramids, and ornate mastabas.
 This area, in ancient times, was considered one of the Seven Wonders of the World.
-Some of the well known monuments in the area include the limestone step pyramid constructed by the first pharaoh of the Memphis period and one of the oldest boats preserved today at Giza.
+Some of the well-known monuments in the area include the limestone step pyramid constructed by the first pharaoh of the Memphis period and one of the oldest boats preserved today at Giza.

 The pyramid of the first pharaoh during the Memphis period is constructed from limestone; it’s the oldest architectural structure of this form in the world.
-Other pyramids include the pyramid built as a mausoleum by Djoser, the Red Pyramid, Rhomboid Pyramid, the Pyramids of Giza, each different in their architectural characteristics.
+Other pyramids include the pyramid built as a mausoleum by Djoser, the Red Pyramid, the Rhomboid Pyramid, the Pyramids of Giza, each different in their architectural characteristics.

 When visiting Egypt, many tourists take pyramid tours.
 Many of these tours last a number of days, anywhere from 5 to 14, taking tourists on a journey down the Nile River.
-These tours typically include visiting the pyramids, tombs, temples and museums.
+These tours typically include visiting the pyramids, tombs, temples, and museums.

-On these type of tours, one destination almost always included is the Giza Plateau, as this is where the most famous pyramids are located.
+On these types of tours, one destination almost always included is the Giza Plateau, as this is where the most famous pyramids are located.
 Often, these pyramids are open for visitors to walk through so that they can see the insides.
 However, sometimes pyramids may be closed for preservation purposes; if you are interested in going inside one pyramid in particular, it is wise to do some research ahead of time to ensure it is open at that time.
 Also, some pyramids limit the number of visitors who are allowed inside at one day, so you may want to arrive at the site early in the day to purchase your tickets.

-The second place of interest that is typically high on a tourists list is the Great Step Pyramid of Djoser.
+The second place of interest that is typically high on a tourist list is the Great Step Pyramid of Djoser.
 Many visitors find this to be a particularly intriguing site, as this was the first pyramid to be built in Egypt.
 This pyramid is part of the Saqqara necropolis of Memphis.
 Several recent discoveries have also been made here, including a queen’s pyramid, the tomb of a prime minister, and a pyramid of a king.
 The Old Kingdom tombs here are famous for the beautiful artwork they contain.